 Why Do Some Older Individuals Struggle with Depression?

 As a person ages, they undergo a range of physical and mental changes.
 Some seniors have severe health issues.
-Others need constant care.
+Others need constant care from assisted living services.
 Things that were once easy may become more challenging, and many watch their loved ones pass before them.
 All these changes can take their toll on a person’s overall well-being.

 Elderly individuals often mistake depression and anxiety as part of the aging process.
 According to the CDC, depression is not normal and only affects 1-5 percent of the senior community.
 This number increases for patients who are hospitalized or critically ill.